 The state is vast and covers more than 2.5 million sq kilometres.
 It does take planning and time to get around.

-The Western Australia wildlife is spectacular, from crocodiles in the north, to koalas, kangaroos, wallabies, emus and camels.
+The wildlife is spectacular, from crocodiles in the north, to koalas, kangaroos, wallabies, emus and camels.
 Yes, camels - left from the days when Afghan drivers guided caravans across the deserts to supply the many diverse places in WA.
 There are also many animal species that are found nowhere else in the world.

 Perth in Australia, capital of the state, also has wonderful white sandy but uncrowded beaches, beautiful parks and gardens, and noted for its mouth watering seafood dining.
 As well as a lot more, with plenty of restaurants to try, accommodation to suit any budget, gold rush history and great outdoor adventures within easy reach.
 Just off the coast is the eco paradise of Rottnest Island WA.